Datavault-UK/automate-dv-docs/docs/extending.md

     config-version: 2

-    vars:
+    dispatch:
-      adapter_packages:
+      - macro_namespace: dbtvault
-        - "my_dbt_project"
+        search_order: ['my_project', 'dbtvault']  # enable override
     ```

-With this variable, an implementation of the `hub` macro could be defined in your own project as follows:
+With this configuration change, an implementation of the `hub` macro could be defined in your own project as follows:

 === "my_hub_macro.sql"